awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

    1. For **Service account role**, select the name of the IAM role that you've attached the Amazon EBS CSI driver IAM policy to\.

    1. For **Conflict resolution method**, select one of the options\.
-For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.
+For more information about Amazon EKS kubernetes field management, see [ Kubernetes field management](kubernetes-field-management.md)\.

    1. Select **Update**\.